Seven common foods that are toxic to your dog

 7. Xylitol

 Xylitol is a sugar substitute used in chewing gum, mints, baked goods and some spreads such as peanut and other nut butters.
-The main two manifestations of xylitol ingestion are hypoglycaemia and hepatic necrosis - which of these the pet develops depends on the amount ingested.
-Clinical signs of hypoglycaemia (vomiting, weakness and neurological signs) can occur within minutes, whereas the hepatic syndrome may show signs such as depression, vomiting, icterus, diarrhea, coagulopathy and hepatic encepthalopathy up to 72 hours post ingestion.
+The main two manifestations of xylitol ingestion are hypoglycaemia (low blood sugar) and hepatic necrosis (liver damage) - which of these the pet develops depends on the amount ingested.
+Clinical signs of hypoglycaemia (vomiting, weakness and neurological signs) can occur within minutes, whereas impacts on the liver may show signs such as depression, vomiting, jaundice, diarrhoea, coagulopathy (bleeding disorders) and neurological signs up to 72 hours post ingestion.

 Early treatment and supportive care from a veterinarian for a low dose carries a good prognosis.
 If large amounts are ingested, even with prompt treatment, the prognosis is fair to guarded, so best to keep foods that contain xylitol out of your pet’s reach.